 If you are insulted for the name of Christ, you are blessed, because the Spirit of glory and of God rests upon you.1 Peter 4:14(ESV)

-In the early days of the Church, it was considered to be privilege to be considered worthy to be persecuted for the cause of Christ, and believers rejoiced that they could suffer shame for His name’s sake.
+In the early days of the Church, it was considered to be a privilege to be considered worthy to be persecuted for the cause of Christ, and believers rejoiced that they could suffer shame for His name’s sake.
 Paul considered that the outward signs of persecution on his body were a testimony that he was a Christian and belonged to Christ: "For I bear in my body the marks of the Lord Jesus," he wrote in his Epistle to the Galatians.

-What a joy to know that the suffering and insults we take on behalf of Christ are in fact a heavenly blessing given to us from above because the Spirit of Glory and God rests upon us.
-May we look to Jesus, and away from the world, and may the Word of Christ dwell in us richly - so that the ungodly mindset of the world will be diminished.
+What a joy to know that the suffering and insults we take on behalf of Christ are, in fact, a heavenly blessing given to us from above because the Spirit of Glory and of God rests upon us.
+May we look to Jesus and away from the world, and may the Word of Christ dwell in us richly so that the ungodly mindset of the world will be diminished.

-Loving Father, thank You that Christ identified with me, so that I can be identified with Him.
+Heavenly Father, thank You that Christ identified with me so that I can be identified with Him.
 If, by identifying with Him and lifting His name high I suffer, may I not be ashamed but count it as a sweet blessing.
-I want to know Him more – to know the power of His resurrection and yes – to participate in His sufferings, so that I may become more like Him in His death, in Jesus name I pray, AMEN.
+I want to know Him more, to know the power of His Resurrection, and to participate in His sufferings so that I may become more like Him in His death.
+In Jesus' name I pray, AMEN.